neagkv/bot_arbitrage/README.md

 tradeValue base as 0.02 in the method, it means you wish to trade 0.02 ETH, you must make sure that you have at least 0.02 ETH on each exchange you are selecting and that you have enough BTC to purchase 0.02 ETH on each exchange as well.

+* Make sure to check fee information on the exchanges you are using, and make sure that the arbitrage margin you set is enough to cover the cost of them.

 ## Getting Started